-The data trends from the Community Indicator Dashboard and Yolo 2-1-1 tell us many things independently, however there are also some common overall trends between the two sources.
+The data trends from the Community Indicator Dashboard and Yolo 2-1-1 tell us many things independently, however there are also some overall trends that can be seen in common from both sources.
 These trends include:

 - 1. Housing The number one need, requested by callers to Yolo 2-1-1 during calendar year 2018 calls, was housing.
 This appears to correlate to a number of data trends observed in the Community Indicator Dashboard.
 The Dashboard displayed a significant increase in rent costs since 2009, increased competition for housing as reflected by a decreased housing vacancy rate, and the large number of individuals on the Yolo County Housing Authority public housing wait list.
 These indicators coupled with the Yolo 2-1-1 requests all point to a significant housing challenge for Yolo County residents. - 2.
 Food Insecurity According to data from the Community Indicator Dashboard, the number of people who are food insecure in Yolo County has decreased since 2013, however in 2016 there were still 29,080 food insecure people (13.4% of the total population in 2016).
-Yolo 2-1-1 data corroborates this observation, since food assistance was the second highest topic request from Yolo County callers. - 3.
+Yolo 2-1-1 data corroborates this observation, since food assistance was the second highest topic that Yolo County residents called the service about. - 3.
 Outreach to Linguistic Minorities The percentage of residents who speak a language other than English at home has increased steadily in Yolo County since 2010, according to the United States Census Bureau data (as shown on the Community Indicator Dashboard), with the figure being 62.3% of residents in 2017.
 Additionally, approximately 40.4% who speak a Non-English language in Yolo County report speaking English "less than very well".
 However, according to Yolo 2-1-1 call data, over 90% of calls were spoken in English.
 This means that a significant portion of our County's linguistic minority community are not utilizing Yolo 2-1-1.
 While the reason for this is unclear, it could be that the County needs to expand outreach to these minority communities and educate them on the availability of County services such as Yolo 2-1-1.